lalittmohan/lalittmohan/README.md

 - 👋 Hi, I’m @lalittmohan
-- 👀 I’m interested in Technologies
+- 👀 I’m interested in web Technologies
 - 🌱 I’m currently working on Magento2
 - 💞️ I’m looking to collaborate on open source projects,e-commerce
 - 📫 How to reach me lalitmohanwd@gmail.com